 - What types of materials will be necessary?

 - What kind of equipment will be needed?

 - How many crew members will be required?

 - Any additional factors to consider? (for example, site complexity, overhead, travel & load, insurance, etc.)

 It might seem like a lot to keep track of when you are just getting your feet wet in the industry.
 But once you develop a framework, the consistency of the process can be carried from one bid to the next.
 Just check off your boxes and start your take-off.

 Accurate site measurements are the most crucial part of landscape maintenance and snow removal estimates.

 Manual measurements are tedious and time-consuming.
 Seasoned account managers may boast of giving accurate estimates just by “thumbing” the property during a drive-by, but the most successful landscape companies know that their best estimates start with precise measurements.

-Accurate measurements are the key to getting accurate production rates so you can price your jobs right and win more profitable bids.
+Accurate measurements are the key to getting accurate production rates so you can price your landscaping jobs right and win more profitable bids.

 There are a few ways to measure an existing property: